hAbd0u/github-repository-template/README.md

 - [GD extension](http://php.net/manual/en/book.image.php) (optional, used to add images)

 ## Installation
-This section is generaly about how to install your software/ library
+This section is generally about how to install your software/ library

 ### With XXX
 Sub section, your project may install via XXX